Section I specialist school — the platform drafts your pack | EHCP Clarity

 • An institution approved under section 41 for further education for SEN

-Section 39(4) sets out the only three grounds on which the LA can refuse to name your preferred school:
+Section 39(4) sets out the only three grounds on which the local authority can refuse to name your preferred school:

 (a) Unsuitable to age, ability, aptitude or SEN

 The school cannot meet the child's needs.
-The LA must show specifically why — typically requires evidence the school's specialism does not match the child's profile, or it cannot deliver required provision.
+The local authority must show specifically why — typically requires evidence the school's specialism does not match the child's profile, or it cannot deliver required provision.

 (b) Incompatible with efficient education of others